Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-The areas of rental property that are affected to The Healthy Homes Standards in Te Hauke include each:
+Areas of rental properties that are impacted with The Healthy Homes Standards in Te Hauke include each:

 • Living Room